Employee Experience

 As employee listening, with the use of Artificial Intelligence (AI), becomes a larger part of the experience management conversation, so do concerns about the risks of using it for human-centered data processing and decision-making.
 Our data, however, shows HR leaders consistently underestimate employee comfort across various data networks and platforms.

-According to Qualtrics research 77% of employees want to give more frequent feedback.
+According to Qualtrics research only 43% of employees feel like there is good follow-up on employee survey feedback.
 Employees want to be heard, but they don’t want to fill out a survey every day, just as managers and HR teams don’t want to build weekly action plans or set up monthly programs based on employee feedback.
 Everyone is looking for a way to effectively use employee insights as fuel for continuous improvement, without it being overwhelming.

 Passive employee listening practices have become a proposed solution to improve the employee feedback loop.
 Passive listening practices use unsolicited and unstructured data employees already generate in their day-to-day activities – declining a meeting, answering a question in a public channel, emailing a customer - and analyze this data to create insights and understand an employee’s overall work experience.
 As artificial intelligence - the use of machine learning to rapidly pull, condense, and explain data - continues to improve, so does its accessibility.